 What I am feeling at this moment?
 Just noticing as you become aware of how you feel in the moment.

 Asking How does my body feel at this moment?
-Again, just noticing the body in the moment.
+Again, just noticing the body at the moment.

-Taking some time to breathe and connect with yourself, your soul, the deep sense of yourself.
+Take some time to breathe and connect with yourself, your soul, and the deep sense of yourself.

 Connect with your mind